[ Printer Friendly Version ] [ Report Abuse ]

-“Malcolm’s talking about Freya putting on weight again,” Horatio commented in a low voice to Louis, who was chopping up a rat’s tail in front of him, a cauldron bubbling next to him.
+Louis was chopping up a rat’s tail in front of him, as the cauldron bubbled next to him.
 Louis’s face hardened as he cut the tail faster, Horatio noticed that his hands were shaking.

-Freya was now what they worked out to be either three or four months pregnant, they couldn’t be sure at all.
-Freya didn’t seem to want to try and work out the date, clamming up whenever Louis tried to bring up the subject to her.
-Freya in this time had put on weight which was to be expected, Louis remembered how much weight his Aunts had put on when they were pregnant and he knew it wouldn’t be long before others notice.
+Freya was now, what Louis and Horatio worked out to be either three or four months pregnant, they couldn’t be sure at all.
+Freya didn’t seem to want to try to work out the date, clamming up whenever Louis tried to bring up the subject to her.
+Freya in this time had begun showing, which was to be expected, Louis remembered how much weight his Aunts had put on when they were pregnant and he knew it wouldn’t be long before others noticed.
 Especially if Horatio had noticed Freya’s weight gain weeks ago, Horatio wasn't known for noticing that much going on in front of him.
 Freya still seemed to be in a small state of denial about it all.

 Freya had managed to hide her growing bump quite well by keeping her robes around her, her arms folded as she sat hunched over slightly.
-But there were some things that she needed help with, such as her stealing some of Louis’s own school shirts so that they would be baggier on her, then her now too small school shirts were, they were already tight before they had gone home for the holidays and were now unable to even be done up on her.
+But, there were some things that she needed help with, such as her stealing some of Louis’s own school shirts so that they would be baggier on her, then her now too small school shirts were, they were already tight before they had gone home for the holidays and were now unable to even be done up on her.
 People had of course noticed that she was wearing Louis’ shirts, and were quick to talk.

-She had spent hours sat with Louis and Horatio, which was a surprise, in the library.
+Freya had spent hours sat with Louis and Horatio, which was a surprise, in the library.
 Researching ways to make her clothes a few sizes bigger than they were, so she could wear them comfortably, or in the case of Louis and a reluctant Horatio trying to find books explaining anything about pregnancy.
 Freya wasn’t interested in those ones, caring more about her appearance.
 To Louis’ annoyance, there seemed to be no books that could help him, the school seemed to have no need to stock such books.
-But still Freya refused to tell anyone or ask for help, and Louis was tired of bringing it up every time he saw her, Freya was becoming moodier and more emotional in the weeks that had passed and Louis didn’t know whether he was coming or going with her.
+Still Freya refused to tell anyone or ask for help, and Louis was tired of bringing it up every time he saw her, Freya was becoming moodier and more emotional as each day passed, and Louis didn’t know whether he was coming or going with her.

 Freya had come to Louis in tears that day, causing him to skip a few lessons so he could sit with her and calm her down.
-Not knowing how he could make it all better and feeling utterly and completely useless.
+Not knowing how he could make it all better and feeling useless.

 They had been so stupid for thinking it would be easy to hide this.

-Louis was now in Potions, his last lesson for the day and he was meant to be preparing a potion with Horatio, but this new development had Louis literally shaking with anger.
-It took a lot to piss off Louis, and Malcolm had just overstepped the line, lately he seemed to be constantly on the edge of losing it, knowing that anything could have pushed him over it.
+Louis was thankful that Potions was his last lesson for the day.
+He was meant to be preparing a potion with Horatio, but this new development had Louis literally shaking with anger.
+It took a lot to piss off Louis, and Malcolm had been constantly trying to overstep the line.
+Lately Louis seemed to be constantly on the edge of losing it, knowing that anything could have pushed him over it.

 “Louis,” Horatio muttered to Louis, taking a quick glance around the classroom, no one was paying them any attention.
 “Don’t let him get a reaction out of you.”

 Louis was almost seeing red; he knew he shouldn’t be angry as it would ruin things for everyone, but it had been so hard to keep a lid on everything that he was almost at boiling point.
 He was having trouble sleeping from worrying too much; quite often he had taken to the Hospital wing to ask for something to help him sleep, which earned quite a few looks from the Healer.
-His father was sending him letters asking what was wrong with him, his father had noticed in his letters back that Louis was holding something back; he said that they should meet on the next Hogsmeade trip to discuss what was wrong and Louis knew he wouldn’t be able to hide it anymore.
+His father was sending him letters asking what was wrong with him, it had been noticed in his letters back that Louis was holding something back; his father said that they should meet on the next Hogsmeade trip to discuss what was wrong and Louis knew he wouldn’t be able to hide it anymore.

-“Hey Louis, is that baby even yours?” came the final straw from across the room.
+“Hey Louis, if Freya is pregnant, would it even be yours?” came the final straw from across the room.

 “Why don’t you shut your mouth, Port?”
 Horatio growled over at the tall, chubby lad a few desks away from them.
 “Before I come over there and shut it for you.”

-Louis wished that they would all be quiet; he glanced up at their teacher Professor Hartridge and noticed that he was busy writing their homework up on one of the boards at the front of the class, to notice what was going on in his own classroom.
+Louis wished that they would all be quiet; he glanced up at their teacher, Professor Hartridge and noticed that he was busy writing their homework up on one of the boards at the front of the class, to notice what was going on in his own classroom.